cloudhonk/k8s-labs/01-local-setup/README.md

 sudo chown root: /usr/local/bin/kubectl
 ```
 ### Kind
 Kind lets you run kubernetes on your local computer.
 This tool requires that you have either Docker or Podman installed.
+For more [details](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
 ### Installation
 #### On macOS
 ```bash